phaserjs/phaser/README.md

 * Completely empty Tilemaps can now be created.
 This allows for dynamic map generation at runtime.
 * Keyboard.event now stores the most recent DOM keyboard event.
 * Animation.stop has a new parameter: dispatchComplete.
 If true it'll dispatch an Animation.onComplete event.
+* TileSprites now have a physics body property and call it in the pre and post updates.
+As with all physics bodies it's null by default.

 Bug Fixes: